⛹️♂️Motor Learning and Control

 Closed-Loop Theory

-• Feedback drives correction—movements are continuously monitored and adjusted based on sensory information received during execution
+• Feedback drives correction.
+Movements are continuously monitored and adjusted based on sensory information received during execution.
+Think of it as a constant loop: action → feedback → adjustment → action.

-• Best suited for slow, precise tasks like threading a needle or archery where there's time to process and respond to sensory input
+• Best suited for slow, precise tasks like threading a needle or aiming in archery, where there's enough time to process sensory input and respond before the movement ends.

 Adams' Closed-Loop Theory

-• Memory trace initiates movement—a stored representation selects and starts the motor response based on past experience
+• Memory trace initiates movement.
+It's a stored representation that selects and starts the motor response based on past experience.
+This trace gets you moving in the first place.

-Compare: Closed-Loop Theory vs. Adams' Closed-Loop Theory—both emphasize feedback for error correction, but Adams specifies two distinct memory mechanisms (initiation vs. evaluation).
-If an FRQ asks about how practice improves error detection, Adams' perceptual trace is your go-to concept.
+Compare: Closed-Loop Theory vs. Adams' Closed-Loop Theory: both emphasize feedback for error correction, but Adams specifies two distinct memory mechanisms (initiation vs. evaluation).
+If a question asks about how practice improves error detection, Adams' perceptual trace is your go-to concept.

 Pre-Programmed Control Theories